LooUQ/st_vl53l1x/README.md

+# This is a rough, immature project right now!
+## Part of a customer POC that served its purpose back then.
+I do plan on improving it in the coming months for another project which is production.
+Note that project will not be ESP-IDF, but rather Nordic NCS (Zephyr).

 # LooUQ ESP-IDF Component for STMicroelectronics (ST) VL53L1X time-of-flight (TOF) distance sensor

 This package allows for inclusion of the VL53L1X TOF sensor driver provided by STMicroelectronics in your Espressif ESP-IDF projects as an ESP-IDF component.